tektoncd/community/teps/0001-tekton-enhancement-proposal-process.md

 **This process acts as a requirement when a design docs is ready to be implemented or integrated in the `tektoncd` projects**.
-In other words, a change that impact other `tektoncd` projects or users cannot be merged if there is no `TEP` associated with it.
+In other words, a change that impacts other `tektoncd` projects or users cannot be merged if there is no `TEP` associated with it.
 Bug fixes and small changes like refactoring that do not affect the APIs (CRDs, REST APIs) are not concerned by this.
 Fixing the behaviour of a malfunctioning